 If you’re unsure how to create a healthy eating plan, you may want to talk to a registered dietitian about how to create a healthy plan that is right for you.
-In the United States, you can get a list of dietitians in your ZIP code at the American Dietetic Association website.
+In the United States, you can get a list of dietitians in your ZIP code at the Academy of Nutrition and Dietetics website.
 You also may be able to call the cancer center where you were treated and ask for a referral to a registered dietitian.
 Be sure to make fresh, unprocessed food and exercise part of your plan.

 Exercise is now considered such an important part of daily life that the U.S. Department of Agriculture added it to ChooseMyPlate.gov, the U.S. government's guide to healthy eating.
 And the American Cancer Society recommends that women who have been diagnosed with breast cancer exercise regularly (about 4 hours per week) to improve their quality of life and physical fitness, as well as to possibly reduce the risk of developing new cancers.
 Research shows that women who exercise the equivalent of walking 3 to 5 hours per week at an average pace after being diagnosed with breast cancer may improve their chances of surviving the disease.